mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-02-24-lab-3-writeup.markdown

 ### Safety Controller

 Our `safety_controller_node` acts as a safe and transparent way of disabling robot movement when the robot has detected that an object has encroached closer than a specified safety margin from the front of the robot.
+To achieve this, our `safety_controller_node` works independently of our higher-level robot logic and outputs “STOP” commands to the robot’s servos through the output MUX when it detects that an object has encroached upon the safety barrier.

-To achieve this, our `safety_controller_node` uses topic remappings in the `roslaunch` file to filter all autonomous movement commands through the `safety_controller_node`.
-This `safety_controller` node subscribes to the minimum object distance output of the `front_wall_detector` node and, on every update from `front_wall_detector`, decides whether an object has encroached too close to the front of the robot.
-If an object has encroached too close to the front of the robot, the `safety_controller_node` will override all outgoing movement commands to the servos with a default `AckermannSteeringStamped` message that disables all driving movement.
+To detect objects in front of the robot, the `safety_controller` node subscribes to the output of the `front_wall_detector` node and, on every update from `front_wall_detector`, decides whether an object has encroached too close to the front of the robot.
+If an object has encroached too close to the front of the robot, the `safety_controller_node` will override all outgoing movement commands to the servos with a default `AckermannSteeringStamped` message that disables all driving movement by using the `ackermann_cmd_mux/input/safety` topic which takes precedent on all other robot actuator commands.

 ![Safety Controller Node Hookup Diagram]({{ site.baseurl }}/assets/images/lab3-safety_controller.png)

-The current version of the safety controller works well in simulation.
-However, since real-world sensor data is more noisy than simulated data, we have found that our robot tends to “dance” in the real world as artifacts encroach upon the virtual safety barrier.
-This will be fixed in version 2 of the safety controller by filtering the laserscan input data to remove all obvious artifacts.

 ## Putting it all together